 Improving Statistical Capacity

 The World Bank works to improve the quality, timeliness and relevance of national and international statistics to better support fighting against poverty and to increase the statistical capacity of client countries and international partners.
 We provide a variety of services, including advice and support for projects, management of partnership activities, and financial resources.
-The main statistical capacity programs include:
+The main statistical capacity program is the Global Data Facility: